WalterZengGit/ShoppingPage_JavaMavenAndReactNext/README.md

-# 🚀 ShoppingPage_MavenAndNuxt Full Stack Project
+# 🚀 ShoppingPage_JavaMavenAndReactNext Full Stack Project

 This is a full-stack web application based on **Spring Boot (backend) and Next.js (frontend)**, designed according to the provided Figma layout.